gojuno/swarmer/README.md

-## Swarmer — create, start and wait for Android emulator to boot.
+## Swarmer — create, start and wait for Android emulators to boot.

-`Swarmer` is basically a replacement for [such bash scripts](https://github.com/travis-ci/travis-cookbooks/blob/master/community-cookbooks/android-sdk/files/default/android-wait-for-emulator) but with features like:
+`Swarmer` is a replacement for [such bash scripts](https://github.com/travis-ci/travis-cookbooks/blob/master/community-cookbooks/android-sdk/files/default/android-wait-for-emulator) but with features like:

-* Start multiple Android Emulators and wait for each to boot in parallel if you want.
+* Start **multiple** Android Emulators and wait for each to boot in parallel.
 * Pass `config.ini` that'll be applied to created emulator.
 * Redirect Logcat output of an emulator to a file.